Experienced Massachusetts Divorce Attorneys

 - Send a Message - Initiating the divorce proceedings sends a clear message to the other side that you mean business and that you are serious about the divorce.

 - Surprises the Opposition - Filing first gives you the element of surprise.
 This might be an appropriate response in a highly-contentious relationship, to offset similar tactics by your spouse and his or her lawyer.

 If done properly, filing first will allow you and your attorney to create significant advantages for yourself, avoid some common pitfalls and create a climate for a divorce settlement in which you have control of the situation.

 Hiring an Attorney for Contested Divorces

-It is important to know that in contested divorces, both parties may have a difficult time reaching agreement on important terms such as child custody, child support, spousal support and property division.
+It is important to know that in contested divorces, both parties may have a difficult time reaching agreement on important terms.
 By having a lawyer on your side, you are better able to protect your rights during contentious courtroom battles.
 Contested divorces are stressful.
 You should have someone standing by your side who can help.

 Gain the Support & Intellectual Capital of Our Legal Team

 We have nearly 100 years of collective experience with the intellectual capital you need to achieve a successful result in a contested divorce case.
-Even if you do not have the ability to file first because your spouse already served you with divorce papers, our Massachusetts divorce lawyers can still represent you, and you will have the support of our entire team.
+Even if you cannot file first because your spouse already served you with divorce papers, our Massachusetts divorce lawyers can still represent you, and you will have the support of our entire team.

 Please do not hesitate to contact us today at (508) 502-7002!